soumyesh-panda-personal/namaste-react-2/README.md

 107. **Tailwind.css** -:
 108. Added tailwind to our application, but skipped the episode as need to learn the main concepts first.
 109. ## EP - 11 - Data is the new oil
-110. **HOC** - Higher order component - Its a component, that takes a component and returns a component. --> It takes as input a component, enhances its features by adding some more in to it and returns it.
+110. **HOC - Higher order component** - Its a component, that takes a component and returns a component. --> It takes as input a component, enhances its features by adding some more in to it and returns it.
 It basically works as an enhancer.
 111. HOC are **pure component**, meaning we are not changing the authenticity of the component/function.
 We are only adding extra feature, and not toucing the exisiting functionality of the component.
 112. Created a HOC "withLocalityLabel" in the RestaurantCard js component and used it in Body js.
+113. Further creating the catrgories of Menu in restaurant, by filtering from the API data of restaurant.
+Like eg: recommended, beverages, tandoor items etc. and this would have the related items beneth it.
+114. --Lifting state up 1:10 time of the episode video
+115. -- **controlled and un-controlled components.** --> When the component is having its own state variable and its parent doesnt have control  over it then, its called an un-controlled component.
+So, lets now take that state up to its parent component(from where its called) and pass the state through props and accordingly do changes on the child from parent, then the child component is called as a controlled component.
+        Since, its getting controlled by its parent.
+        Also, the process of taking the state out of child component to its parent component and passing it through props is a process known as **lifting the state up**
+116.